3 tips for managing team stress in the practice

 May is Mental Health Awareness Month, a crucial reminder that mental health and overall health go hand in hand.

-More than two years into a global pandemic, inflation, money issues as well as domestic and global challenges have elevated Americans’ stress levels to new highs.
+Historic inflation levels, government and political divisiveness, and widespread violence have elevated Americans’ stress levels to new highs.
 And that stress is taking its toll.
-The 2021 APA Stress in America report found that nearly three-quarters of U.S. adults experienced various health or behavioral impacts from stress, including:
+The 2022 American Psychological Association Stress in America report found that about three-quarters of U.S. adults experienced various health or behavioral impacts from stress, including:

 • 32% experienced changes in sleep habits